Panoskontos/Functional-Provider/README.md

-This is sample project for my Dear Junior Despo
+This is sample project for my Dear Junior Despoina